-Dennis is currently serving his second term on the Cambridge City Council, where he has earned recognition as an advocate for social justice through his expertise in citywide planning, transit policy, and sustainability initiatives.
+Dennis is currently serving his third term on the Cambridge City Council, where he has earned recognition as an advocate for social justice through his expertise in citywide planning, transit policy, and sustainability initiatives.

 In addition to serving on the council, Dennis has worked as a planner, architect, and urban design consultant since 1970.
 His firm, Carlone & Associates, has advised the City of Cambridge and its Planning Board, as well as other municipalities such as Boston, Chelsea, Plymouth, and Winchester, as well as public and private institutions.